 The below picture is the saddest picture of my bike you will ever see.
 It’s almost embarrassing.
 Look closely… there are no pedals.
-The pedals have been resting in a ziploc baggie since late June….of 2013Sad smile.
+The pedals have been resting in a ziploc baggie since late June….of 2013.
 The last time I rode my bike was in Coeur D’Alene Idaho, but it was awesome!

 In the days and months since, I had this crazy idea to see how fast I could race a marathon.
 Not just run it, but race it.
 So that is exactly what I did for the next 286 days.
 I’ve always had this idea of someday qualifying & running in the Boston Marathon, preferably before age 40.
 So, I created a plan based off several of Hal Higdon’s Plans.
 This was a 6 day per week plan for 20 straight weeks.
 In the past I honestly didn’t want to train as hard as it would take to qualify for Boston.
 This year I decided would be different.
 The Line was drawn.
 The time to beat was 3hrs 10min 00sec.
 I think I only missed 2 days of training.